randsleadershipslack/documents-and-resources/code-of-conduct.md

 * [#watches](https://rands-leadership.slack.com/archives/C2HRJHQ9J)
 * [#wedidit](https://rands-leadership.slack.com/archives/C491KKW12)

 Some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
 Again, read the room.
-If you'd like to request approval for a channel to be listed as commercial, please contact the [Adminstrators](#administrators).
+If you'd like to request approval for a channel to be listed as commercial, please contact the [Administrators](#administrators).

 **The Bottom Lines**: